neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 to a central storage machine to be backed up.

-Later on in the experiment, you may want to transfer only a subset of data from the central machine to an analysis machine.
-You may want to pilot a behavioural data analysis, and grab for example only the behavioural data for the first 5 subjects. **datashuttle** allows flexible custom transfers, meaning you don't have to drag and drop these data manually or write a custom script.
+Later on in the experiment, you may want to transfer only a subset of data from the central machine to separate computer for analysis.
+For exampe, you may  want to pilot a behavioural data analysis, grabbing only the behavioural data for the first 5 subjects.
+**datashuttle** allows flexible custom transfers, meaning you don't have to drag and drop these data manually or write a custom script.

-And that really is all there is to **datashuttle**, a tool to drop into acquisition workflows to make folder creation and transfer more convenient and ensure standardisation.
+And that really is all there is to **datashuttle**, which aims to, drop into your existing acquisition pipelines whether they be manual or automated:
+- the **graphical interface** can be used instead of manual folder creation, reducing the risk of typographical errors
+- alternatively, the **Python API** can be used directly in automated acquisition pipelines, removing the need to write you own data-management code

-Below we will give a brief tour of these key **datashuttle** features.
+Below we will give an overview of **datashttle**'s key folder creation and transfer features.

 ## Creating folders with live-validation